partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```{.sql include=tutorial/code/q2.sql}
 ```

-The output is
+The output of our query is

 ```{include=tutorial/code/q2.output}
 ```

-The extension over SQL is the FROM clause item `e.projects AS p`.
+The extension over SQL is the `FROM` clause item `e.projects AS p`.
 Standard SQL would attempt to find a schema named `e` with a table `projects` and since in our example there isn't an `e.projects` table, the query would fail.
 In contrast, PartiQL will dereference `e.projects` to the attribute `projects` of `e`.

-Once we allow this extension, the semantics are alike SQL's: The alias (also called *variable* in PartiQL) `e` matches to each employee, in turn.
-For each employee, the variable/alias `p` matches to each project of the employee, in turn.
+Once we allow this extension, the semantics are alike SQL's.
+The alias (also called *variable* in PartiQL) `e` gets bound to each employee, in turn.
+For each employee, the variable `p` gets bound to each project of the employee, in turn.
 Thus the query's meaning, alike SQL, is